 How fluorination reaction works:

-Fluorination does a surface modification by substituting the hydrogen molecule by fluorine molecule.
+Fluorination does a surface modification by substituting the hydrogen molecule with a fluorine molecule.
 There is no such change in the entire bulk properties of HDPE drums.
 The fluorination changes the HDPE polarity, cohesive energy, and surface tension.
-So, this makes it has a less wetting, dissolution, and diffusion of non-polar solvent relative to the polymer.
+So this makes it has less wetting, dissolution, and diffusion of non-polar solvent relative to the polymer.

 The gas-phase fluorination of the HDPE container follows a two-step chemical reaction.
 The first step corresponds to one of the two hydrogen atoms’ spontaneous substitution on the carbon skeleton by a fluorine atom.
 The next step involves the substitution of the second hydrogen.
-These two steps take place during the induction period in a zone described as the “latent zone,” which is the boundary between the un-fluorinated and fluorinated parts of the polyethylene.
+These two steps occur during the induction period in a zone described as the “latent zone,” which is the boundary between the un-fluorinated and fluorinated polyethylene parts.

 Full research article available on The Gas Phase Fluorination of High-Density Polyethylene http://epubs.surrey.ac.uk/851349/

-The plastic fluorination process placed inside a large metal container loaded into a room and then exposed to fluorine gas.
-This exposure generates carbon-fluorine bonding on the inside and outer body of the container.
+The plastic fluorination process placed inside a large metal container, loaded into a room, and then exposed to fluorine gas.
+This exposure generates carbon-fluorine bonding on the inside and outer bodies of the container.
 The bonding that occurs blocks the porous wall of plastic and helps to reduce and even eliminate the migration of aggressive chemicals.

 There are several different levels of fluorination.
 Each level offers a different barrier level.
 Higher levels are used for more aggressive permeates and provide more barriers on the inside and outside surface areas.